Canop/rhit/website/docs/usage-fields.md

 The path is displayed by default.

-If you want to see only the path, use `rhit -f path`:
+If you want to see only the path, use `rhit -f p`:

 ![path](img/fields-path.png)